Immune tolerance in pregnancy

 Immune tolerance in pregnancy or maternal immune tolerance is the immune tolerance shown towards the fetus and placenta during pregnancy.
 This tolerance counters the immune response that would normally result in the rejection of something foreign in the body, as can happen in cases of spontaneous abortion.
 It is studied within the field of reproductive immunology.

 Mechanisms

 Placental mechanisms

 The placenta functions as an immunological barrier between the mother and the fetus.

+High-magnification H&E micrograph of a chorionic villus of the placenta at term with main cell types.
+Insert shows the syncytiotrophoblast and endothelial cells which are the main components of the barrier that separate fetal red blood cells from the maternal red blood cells surrounding the villi.

 The placenta functions as an immunological barrier between the mother and the fetus, creating an immunologically privileged site.
 For this purpose, it uses several mechanisms: